 Let’s dive into what causes data loss, why these types of recoveries are difficult, and why you need professional help.

 What causes Physical Corruption?

 These failures causing data loss can be because of manufacturing defects, electrical components failing, age, or normal use.
 Physical damage happens fairly often due to dropping a drive like an external hard drive, breaking the USB connector on a flash drive, water damage or liquid damage, or platter damage.
-Media damage is often the most severe recovery and occurs on a hard disk when the platters has become damaged or corrupted.
+Media damage is often the most severe recovery and occurs on a hard disk when the platters have become damaged or corrupted.

-How Do I know if I Need a Physical Recovery?
+How Do I Know if I Need a Physical Recovery?

 Your drive or media will need a data recovery diagnostic to be able to tell for certain, but some common symptoms include: